 Monuments and pylon signs may encroach into all setbacks in the Mixed-Use Zone.
-See Chapter 3, Design Guidelines, Section 3.6.2.1 See also Section 6.2.13
+See Chapter 3, Design Guidelines,Section 3.6.2.1

 2.15 SIGNAGE

 The purpose of this section is to allow signage to create an identity for Hollywood Park Specific Plan area.
 Additional processing information regarding signage is detailed in Chapter 5, Implementation.
 Notwithstanding the signage regulations in the Inglewood Municipal Code, the development standards and design guidelines governing signage within the Hollywood Park Specific Plan shall be as provided in this Section 2.15 and Section 3.6, respectively.